 A thrilling part of the eighth grade school year is keeping up with high school acceptances as they roll in.
 The wait is over.
 You have the results.
 Your child was admitted.
 The ball is in your court.
-So, what should you do?
-How do you decide which high school works best for your family?
+So, how do you decide which high school works best for your family?

-Not happy with your financial package?
+Not happy with your financial package for private high school?
 Do not be afraid to negotiate; but be prepared to explain the reason the high school's offer does not work for your family.
+Consider the following:

 - Recovering from past job loss? unforeseen medical expenses? unusual family circumstances? etc.

 - If you get an offer from one school but your first-choice high school is not offering as much aid -- ask the preferred school to consider matching the other school's offer.

 - Consider payment plans or ask for discounts based on sizeable lump sum payments.

 - Pay special attention to whether deposits are refundable or non-refundable, and act with caution accordingly.

 - Unable to make a decision or awaiting admissions decisions from other schools?
 Do not be afraid to ask for more time.
 The worst they can say is no.